mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/Nginx/index.md

 ---

-*  **httpd.conf File**
+*  **nginx.conf File**
-   You cannot directly edit your httpd.conf file in MAMP PRO.
-You need to make custom configurations through your httpd.conf template file.
-More information on how to [configure your httpd template file](../../../Menu/File#edit_templates) can be found in our Menu > File section.
+   You cannot directly edit your nginx.conf file in MAMP PRO.
+You need to make custom configurations through your nginx.conf template file.
+More information on how to [configure your nginx template file](../../../Menu/File#edit_templates) can be found in our Menu > File section.

    ![MAMP](../../../Videos/MAMPtv.png) [MAMP PRO and httpd.conf, php.ini,                      my.cnf](https://www.youtube.com/watch?v=uh6s7uMCISU){:target="_blank"}